Concettas/concettas/content/_index.md

 specials:
   heading: "New Things:"
   text: >-
+    ***C﻿oncetta's Chicken Mozzarella :  Thinly sliced chicken breast coated with breadcrumbs, lightly fried, topped with our own sauce and melted mozzarella served on a grilled sub roll with melted provolone!      $13.99***

     ***"L﻿oaded" Home Fries:  Our hand cut potatoes grilled with onion, bacon and smothered with cheddar cheese!
 SIDE ORDER:   $7.***

     ***O﻿R ADD to your included home fries on your platter or omelet   $2.***